-Impairment of Goodwill and Long-lived Assets;

-Revenue Recognition;

-Accounting for Income Taxes; and

-Research and Development and Software Development Costs.
+- Impairment of Goodwill and Long-lived Assets; - Revenue Recognition; - Accounting for Income Taxes; and - Research and Development and Software Development Costs.

-Impairment of Goodwill and Long-lived Assets - As of December 31, 2011, we had \$8.0 million in goodwill, which is subject to periodic review for impairment.
-FASB ASC 350 "Intangibles-Goodwill and Other" requires an evaluation of indefinite-lived intangible assets and goodwill annually and whenever events or circumstances indicate that such assets may be impaired.
+Impairment of Goodwill and Long-lived Assets - As of December 29, 2012, we had \$8.2 million in goodwill, which is subject to periodic review for impairment.
+FASB ASC 350 " Intangibles-Goodwill and Other " requires an evaluation of indefinite-lived intangible assets and goodwill annually and whenever events or circumstances indicate that such assets may be impaired.
 The evaluation is conducted at the reporting unit level and compares the calculated fair value of the reporting unit to its book value to determine whether impairment has been deemed to occur.
-As of December 31, 2011, we have approximately \$4.0 million in goodwill allocated to both the North America Carrier and EMEA reporting units.
+As of December 29, 2012, we have approximately \$4.0 million and \$4.2 million in goodwill allocated to the North America Telecom and EMEA reporting units, respectively.
 Any impairment charge would be based on the most recent estimates of the recoverability of the recorded goodwill.
 If the remaining book value assigned to goodwill in an acquisition is higher than the estimated fair value of the reporting unit, there is a requirement to write down these assets.

 Fair value of our reporting units is determined using a combination of the income approach and the market approach.
 The income approach uses a reporting unit's projection of estimated cash flows discounted using a weighted-average cost of capital analysis that reflects current market conditions.
 We also consider the market approach to valuing our reporting units utilizing revenue and EBITDA multiples.
 We compare the results of our overall enterprise valuation as determined by the combination of the two approaches to our market capitalization.
-Significant management judgments related to these approaches include:
+Based on the results of the annual step one impairment test, management concluded that there was no impairment of goodwill during fiscal years 2012 and 2011.
+As of the date of the annual impairment test for fiscal year 2012, the fair values of our North America Telecom and EMEA reporting units exceeded their carrying value by 95% and 32%, respectively.